Burundi teenage robotics team goes missing after U.S. contest -police

 Competition organizer FIRST Global said in a statement that its president, Joe Sestak, made the first call to police about the missing competitors.
 The non-profit group learned on Tuesday night that the Burundi team's adult mentor had been unable to find them, it said.

-The keys to the students' rooms at Trinity Washington University were left in the mentor's bag and their clothes had been taken from the rooms, the organization said.
+"Security of the students is of paramount importance to FIRST Global," the statement said.
+It added that FIRST Global had provided safe transport to housing at Trinity Washington University after each day's competition.

-"The security of the students is of paramount importance to FIRST Global," the statement said.
-It added that FIRST Global had provided safe transport to university dormitories and students were always supposed to be under the supervision of their mentor.
+Students were always supposed to be under the supervision of their mentor, and had been advised not to leave the university without their mentor, the organizers said.